Blue Team (bridge): History

 A large part of the Blue Team's success lay in new and inventive bidding systems, which were often deemed quite strange, especially by conservative US circles.
 Losing teams sometimes even complained that the Italians had an unfair advantage using bids that were partly incomprehensible to Americans.
 Belladonna of Rome and his partners played Roman Club, a "short club" system.
 Neapolitans Chiaradia and Forquet played Neapolitan Club, a strong club system attributed to Professor Chiaradia and developed with Forquet.

 Both systems featured canapé-style openings, and often light opening bids and interventions.
 When young, inventive and cocky Garozzo joined the team in 1960, he further developed with Forquet the Neapolitan system into the Blue Club, which gained worldwide popularity in later years.

-Denouement.
 The string of Blue Team wins lasted until 1969, when the members announced their retirement.
 The American Dallas Aces team finally regained world titles for the US in the 1970 and 1971 Bermuda Bowls, when the Blue Team was absent.
 The Blue Team re-formed and captured the 1972 Olympiad and the 1973 and 1974 Bermuda Bowls, each time defeating the Americans.
 The original Aces disbanded in 1974, and the Italians again beat the USA team in 1975.
 In 1976, the Bermuda Bowl was won by the US and the Olympiad by Brazil, marking the end of Italy's dominance in the Open category.

 Toward the end of their string of victories the Italians changed their lineup; Forquet, Pabis Ticci and D'Alelio withdrew, while Garozzo and Belladonna paired off, playing a version of Precision Club modified by Garozzo and called "Super Precision".
 The team was no longer officially called "Blue Team", but it still won.